-During Fall and Spring Semesters, we reserve a limited number of evening appointments for Family & Graduate Housing residents.
-Students, and live-in partners/spouses of students residing in Family & Graduate Housing are eligible for couples counseling.
-Spouses/partners of students residing in Family & Graduate Housing can also receive individual counseling services.
+During Fall and Spring Semesters, CPS offers evening appointments to accomodate the unique scheduling needs of Graduate Students and residents of USH-Apartments.
+Students, and live-in partners/spouses of students residing in USH-Apartments are eligible for couples counseling.
+Spouses/partners of students residing in USH-Apartments can also receive individual counseling services.
 Please call us to make arrangements!

 - The Women's Center

 - UHP Medical Services